triztian/elevators/SOLUTION.md

 - **System accepts async input from Destination-Specific Call Buttons on each floor**
-  Accepting a `call` (with or without destination floor) is protected by `synchronized` modifiers, the queue is non-blocking so it can be emptied asynchronously by worker threads (DriveSystem):
+  The controller accepts requests asynchronously, however the Elevator (which is the shared resource) accepts a `call` (with or without destination floor) is protected by `synchronized` modifiers, the queue is non-blocking so it can be emptied asynchronously by worker threads (DriveSystem):